-What’s the most important trait we need in order to succeed?
-Calvin Coolidge once said: “Nothing in this world can take the place of persistence.
+What is the most important trait we need in order to be successful?
+In a fairly well-known quote, Calvin Coolidge once said: “Nothing in this world can take the place of persistence.
 Talent will not: nothing is more common than unsuccessful men with talent.
 Genius will not; unrewarded genius is almost a proverb.
 Education will not: the world is full of educated derelicts.
 Persistence and determination alone are omnipotent.”
-Long before Coolidge said that, Jesus told a somewhat surprising parable about persistence involving a widow.
+Long before Coolidge said that, however, Jesus told a somewhat surprising parable about persistence involving a widow.
 Read it, and you’ll see that it confirms President Coolidge’s statement.

 Then He spoke a parable to them, that men always ought to pray and not lose heart, saying: “There was in a certain city a judge who did not fear God nor regard man.
 Now there was a widow in that city; and she came to him, saying, ‘Get justice for me from my adversary.’
 And he would not for a while; but afterward he said within himself, ‘Though I do not fear God nor regard man, yet because this widow troubles me I will avenge her, lest by her continual coming she weary me.’”
 (Luke 18:1-5, NIV)

 The Persistent Widow